Make Your College Applications Stand Out

 Nothing irritates application readers more than an applicant who uses the wrong college name or incorrect college facts in his application.
 Or who writes essays and short answers so general they have no idea why he wants to attend.
 So mention the specific features of the college that appeal to you in your essays and short answers.
 For example, you could mention the college's program in your major or a certain professor you want to work with.
 Get your facts straight and don't leave the impression that you wrote a cookie-cutter application that could apply to any college.

 Mention How You've Demonstrated Your Interest

 Application readers will gauge how truly interested you are in their college.
-So mention any visits you have made to the campus, and conversations you have had with college representatives, professors, and student leaders.
+So mention any visits you have made to the campus (virtually or in-person) and conversations you have had with college representatives, professors, and student leaders.
 Show that you've researched the college's website in depth by mentioning information you have to dig for, such as the college's mission statement or certain classes in your major.

 More Tips for Stand-Out Applications